Overview

 setTimeout:

-When we are using it into an AngularJs application we also need to apply the eventual scope changes to the angular digest, because the default timeout runs outside of the AngularJs life-cycle that also means our bi-directional binding will not render the update.
+When we are using it in an AngularJS application we also need to apply the eventual scope changes to the angular digest, because the default timeout runs outside the AngularJS life-cycle which also means our bidirectional binding will not render the update.

 $apply and $applyAsync serve the same purpose but with a delay difference on the second one.